GravitoLtd/gravitoltd.github.io/docs/Getting_started/Frequently_Asked_Questions.md

 Frequently Asked Questions
 ==========================

-**Frequently Asked Questions (FAQ) – Gravito Intelligent CMP and TCF 2.2 CMP Banner**.
+**Frequently Asked Questions (FAQ) – Gravito First-Party Identifiers, Gravito Intelligent CMP and TCF 2.2 CMP Banner**.

 **1\.
 What is Gravito?**

-Gravito is a Consent Banner provider for websites.
-It offers both TCF (Transparency & Consent Framework 2.2 ) certified Consent Management Platforms (CMPs) for publisher websites and CMPs for normal retail and ecommerce websites.
+Gravito is more than just a Consent Banner provider for websites.
+That being said, it offers both TCF (Transparency & Consent Framework 2.2 ) certified Consent Management Platforms (CMPs) for publisher websites and CMPs for normal retail and ecommerce websites.

 **2\.
 What is a Consent Banner?**